Charles Rigault de Genouilly: Later career

 Between 1862 and 1864, following his return to France, Rigault de Genouilly served first aboard Bretagne and then aboard Ville de Paris as commander of the French squadron of evolutions (escadre d’évolutions) in the Mediterranean.
 He was navy minister from 20 January 1867 to 4 September 1870, replacing Justin de Chasseloup-Laubat.
 He also became Minister of War on 13 August 1869, succeeding Adolphe Niel.
 He only held the position for a few days, and was replaced by Edmond Le Bœuf on 21 August 1869.

 Rigault de Genouilly turned down the offer of command of one of the French fleets during the Franco-Prussian War and resigned as navy minister on the fall of the Second Empire after the battle of Sedan.
 One of his last acts as navy minister was to order naval personnel and gunboats to take part in the Siege of Paris.
 After his resignation he retired to Spain to live out his last years.
 He died in Barcelona in 1873.

 Commemoration

+The square next to Saigon River in Saigon was named after him, and his statue was also erected there.
+However, in 1945 the statue was abducted and then in 1955, the square was also renamed Mê Linh Square.

 The French Navy aviso Rigault de Genouilly was named for Charles Rigault de Genouilly.